Next Peer-to Peer class, Wednesdays starting August 14

 Transcranial Magnetic Stimulation (TMS) in the Treatment of Mental Health Disorders

-Dustin Sanchez, M.D.
-Medical Director, Pulse TMS
+Dustin Sanchez, M.D., Medical Director, Mission Harbor Behavioral Health and Amanda Urban, Director, Pulse TMS

 Free – Open to the Public Please join us for coffee and dessert at 6:30 pm; Program at 7:00 pm